-48 For example, in several European countries the DTTB spectrum licence holder has a roll-out obligation without any provisions for acquiring (local) operating rights, resulting in severe roll-out delays as local building permits may not be granted.
+For example, in several European countries the DTTB spectrum license holder has a roll-out obligation without any provisions for acquiring (local) operating rights, resulting in severe roll-out delays as local building permits may not be granted.

-- ii.
-A broadcast assignment procedure in which the applicants include in their bid, 'Letters of Intent' with content providers that they will provide the content when the applicant wins the licence; - iii.
+- iii.
+Setting 'must carry' rules for a minimum package of channels; - iv: Providing general broadcast authorizations to individual broadcasters. - b.
+Model B provides the most control over the content and the regulator has a direct say in the DTTB service.
+Past experiences have shown that some risks can be attached to this approach.
+Especially the risk of selecting the 'wrong' content which can result in failing to have the full capacity utilized (by strategic blocking or no agreement on pricing or service levels of the content distribution) or not be able to change the content quickly (this will require a new assignment procedure).
+Applying this model is more complex and would require: - Reciprocal assignment procedures for the spectrum and broadcast rights: assign the broadcast rights with the obligation to outsource the roll-out of the network to the 'winner' of the spectrum rights.
+And the assignment of the spectrum rights with the obligation to roll-out the network; - ii.
+A broadcast assignment procedure in which the applicants include in their bid, 'Letters of Intent' with content providers that they will provide the content when the applicant wins the license; - iii.
 A rapid procedure for reassigning multiplex capacity. - 3.
 Assign, if (legally) possible, the spectrum rights to the entity which bears the network infrastructure investment risks49.
-For investors this will lower the investment risk as they will get control over vital assets and, depending on the licence terms and conditions, could use the rights for alternative purposes; - 4.
+For investors this will lower the investment risk as they will get control over vital assets and, depending on the license terms and conditions, could use the rights for alternative purposes; - 4.
 Promote a level playing field across the defined television market by requiring the same media authorizations (broadcast rights) for each content aggregator/broadcaster either50: - a.
 Independently of the applied broadcast platform or distribution technology, or; - b.
 For each platform; - 5.
 Avoid a 'deadlock' situation, by assigning spectrum rights for only parts (or slots) of a single multiplex to content aggregators (i.e. television broadcasters).
-Especially when these spectrum licence holders are then free to choose a network provider51;
+Especially when these spectrum license holders are then free to choose a network provider51;